neontapir/managertools-logging/README.md

       When you try to provoke people in the team room, it makes bystanders uncomfortable.
 Can you do that differently next time?

-Notice that the script did some word-wrapping for you.
+Notice that the command did some word-wrapping for you.

-I can generate missing team files using `gen-overview-files`.

-    $ ./mt gen-overview-files
-    Generating avengers Steve Rogers...
-    Generating avengers Tony Stark...

-I manually created a team-directory.adoc file:
+I manually created a `team-directory.adoc` file:

     = Team Directory